Sikhism in Afghanistan: 21st century

 By tradition, Sikhs cremate their dead, an act considered sacrilege in Islam.
 Cremation has become a major issue among Sikh Afghans, as traditional cremation grounds have been appropriated by Muslims, particularly in the Qalacha area of Kabul, which Sikhs and Hindus had used for over a century.
 In 2003 Sikhs complained to the Afghan government regarding the loss of cremation grounds, which had forced them to send a dead body to Pakistan to be cremated, following which the Minister of Hajj and Religious Affairs investigated the issue.
 Though the grounds were reported as returned to Sikh control in 2006, in 2007 local Muslims allegedly beat Sikhs attempting to cremate a community leader, and the funeral proceeded only with police protection.
 As of 2010, cremation in Kabul is still reported as being disapproved of by locals.

-Sikhs in Afghanistan continue to face problems, with the issue of the Sikh custom of cremation figuring prominently.

 In September 2013, Afghan President Hamid Karzai signed a legislative decree, reserving a seat in the National Assembly of Afghanistan for the Hindu and Sikh minority.
 However this decree was blocked by the parliament.
 The decree eventually came into force in September 2016 when it was approved by the cabinet of Karzai's successor, Ashraf Ghani.
 Narendra Singh Khalsa was elected to this seat at the subsequent general election.

-Following the deadly Jalalabad attack in June 2018, both Karzai and Ghani visited the Karte Parwan gurdwara to offer condolences.
+Following the deadly Jalalabad attack in June 2018, both Karzai and Ghani visited the Gurdwara Karte Parwan to offer condolences.
 Ghani called the country's Sikh and Hindu minorities the "pride of the nation", and on another occasion that year called them an "integral part" of Afghanistan's history.

-The country is witnessing a severe decline in the community's population with the coming of Taliban back in power.
-Several members sought refuge to other countries and several others are still attempting to flee their home country.
+The country is witnessing a gradual increase in the community's population with the coming of Taliban back in power.
+During and after the 2021 fall of Kabul, several members have sought refuge to other countries.